belgattitude/soluble-metadata/README.md

 ## Introduction

-The ultimate database metadata reader
+The ultimate SQL query metadata reader.

 ## Features

-- Get metadata information from your queries
+- Retrieve metadata information from an SQL query (datatypes,...)
+- Rely on native database driver information (does not parse the query)
-- Currently support Mysqli and PDO_mysql drivers
+- Fast, lightweight and thoroughly tested.

 ## Requirements

 - PHP engine 5.4+, 7.0+
-- HHVM does not work :(
+- HHVM does not work yet :(
 - PDO or Mysqli extension enabled

 ## Documentation